You never realize how noisy the world actually is, until you first starting learning how to soundproof a room.

-All those background noises that you never really noticed before…
+All that background noise you never really noticed before…

-Suddenly become painfully obvious when heard through a microphone.
+Sounds painfully obvious when heard through a condenser microphone.

 What Soundproofing does NOT do

-- Acoustic Treatment is makes your room sound better on a recording, by absorbing excessive ambience.
+- Acoustic Treatment makes your room sound BETTER, by absorbing excessive ambience.

 Otherwise, let’s continue…